ITP is part of an international community of professional bodies, working together to improve the delivery and standards of IT globally.

 IFIP is the premier umbrella organisation of computer and ICT professional societies worldwide.
 With the exception of USA (where IEEE CS and ACM are members) only one professional organisation in each country may join.
 The Institute of IT Professionals NZ are the NZ representatives.

-Indian Computer Society (ICS)
+Computer Society of India (ICS)

 Established in 1965 with less than 50 like minded professionals as a computer user group.
 It has grown to 18,000 members in a span of four decades.